-A major objective of OOP: (to avoid re-inventing the wheel).
+A major objective of OOP: writing reusable code (to avoid re-inventing the wheel).

 Ways we have done this:

 - Write functions

 - Build classes

 - Store classes and functions in separately compiled libraries

 - Convert functions into function templates

 - Convert classes into class templates.